jsunn-y/PolymerGasMembraneML/README.md

 conda env create -f pgmML.yml
 conda activate pgmML
 ```
-However, for calculating chemical descriptors and fingerprints (optional task), a separate rdkit environment is required.
+However, for calculating chemical descriptors and fingerprints (optional task), rdkit must be installed separately.
 Installation instructions can be found in [rdkit documentation](https://www.rdkit.org/docs/Install.html).

 ## Datasets
 In addition to the training dataset, Dataset A, we use 3 screening datasets in this work: Dataset B, C, and D. Dataset A has both SMILES strings (chemistry) and permeabilities.
 Datasets B,C, and D only provide SMILES strings.
 Due to large size of Datasets B and C, we do not include any calculated features in this github in  `/datasets`, and for Dataset C, we only include the first 1 million SMILES strings.
 Note that Dataset C is split across 9 individual files do to its large memory requirements.